You may find the friends you had in 2010 are no longer in your life in 2011. And that’s okay.

-First let’s look at the word worry.
+First, let’s look at the word worry.

 Worry: To be concerned or troubled; to tug at repeatedly; to annoy; to irritate.
 Distress or mental anxiety (Webster’s Pocket Dictionary and Thesaurus).

 If you continue worrying about why a friend stopped talking to you, then you will make yourself sick.
 You want happiness and health.
 You don’t need anything troubling your mind.
-The mind, body and spirit work together as one and you don’t need anything troubling you and throwing you out of balance.
+The mind, body, and spirit work together as one and you don’t need anything troubling you and throwing you out of balance.

 What you should do.

 1. Write a letter to the person – Writing a letter is a good way to add closure to the situation.
 There is no need for you to mail or email the letter.
 Read the letter out loud and then tear it up and throw it away.
-Disposing of the letting helps you close that chapter in your life.
+Disposing of the letter helps you close that chapter in your life.

 2. Keep your mind occupied – Don’t keep asking yourself why, why, why, because you will never know the answer.
 Read a book, magazine, watch a movie, or a little television to help you with the constant questions to yourself.

 3. Meditate – Take a few minutes, sit quietly and meditate or pray.
 While you are sitting quietly focus on your breathing and think happy and positive thoughts.
-You will soon stop focusing on the negative and see the positive reasons why your friend stop talking to you.
+You will soon stop focusing on the negative and see the positive reasons why your friend stops talking to you.